microsoft/CCF/doc/build_apps/install_bin.rst

 Installation from .deb
 ----------------------

-CCF releases are available on the `GitHub repository release page <https://github.com/microsoft/CCF/releases>`_.
+Alternatively, CCF releases are available on the `GitHub repository release page <https://github.com/microsoft/CCF/releases>`_.

 The CCF Debian package (``ccf_<platform>_<version>_amd64.deb``) contains the libraries and utilities to start a CCF service and build CCF applications.
 CCF can be installed as follows, for the ``SGX``, ``SNP`` and ``Virtual`` platforms: